CyberSteve777/pvz2c_recrafted/README.md

-# PvZ2C bypass binding limit patch
+# PvZ2C Recrafted
-This is a repo for apks of PvZ2C from different providers with bypass binding limit patch built-in.
-To download patch, navigate to [releases](https://github.com/CyberSteve777/pvz2c_bypass_binding_limit_patch/releases) page.
+This is a repo for apks of PvZ2C from different providers with bypass 12 hours cooldown patch built-in.
+To download patch, navigate to [releases](https://github.com/CyberSteve777/pvz2c_recrafted/releases) page.

 For base game download mirror, visit [this](https://github.com/Archiver2c/pvz2c-mirror/releases) repository.

-Notes:
-- You have to delete your current instance of the game before installing these apks, and it will count towards binding 4 devices per year.
-However, future updates won't increase counter, if updating from previous version by me.
-- Currently it works only with 64 bit devices, the patch doesn't apply to 32 bit devices.
+Note:
+- there's another patch built in - you can get your pp.dat from `android/data/<game-folder>/files` directory.
+There will be an extra folder, called `No_Backup`, where you can see the file.
+I'll give you a warning that editing pp.dat in 2c might result in account ban, so be careful with that

 ## Have a great day!